Oshima-Hina/sp25-cse110-lab4/expose/javascript/part1.md

 5.Error, result is undefined outside the if block.

 6.TypeError: Assignment to constant variable.
+The program exit before this line.

 7.TypeError: Assignment to constant variable.
+The program exit before this line.